temoto-framework-demos/voice_assistant_demo_ws/src/roscon_temoto_ws/actions/ta_amazon_alexa_parser/amazon_alexa_skill/README.md

 * Paste this link to the default region: https://temoto-commander-proxy.herokuapp.com/alexa-webhook
 * Select "My development endpoint is a sub-domain ..."
 * Click **Save Endpoints**

+## Invoke the skill
+* Open the test console
+* type "open my test app" and then type the requests, e.g., "Move Johnny forward"

+or ...
+* Download the Amazon Alexa app to your smartphone
+* Log in with the same account you used to create the skill
+* Press the Alexa logo and say "open my test app" and say, e.g., "Move Johnny forward"